 Mentors communicate remotely with students in self-isolation.
 Other communication methods can be chosen with students who are not self-isolating.
 ESN KK organizes free time activities in the usual way.
-Students who don‘t need to self-isolate can participate in the events.

 These procedures might change at any time due to changes in the country.
 Incoming students must follow any possible changes.